Arizona’s Best Swimming Hole: Fossil Creek

 You can pick which trail head you wish to go to when getting your permit.
 The two areas to enter are either from Strawberry or Camp Verde.
 After buying your permit in advanced it’s time to get ready to go.

-Don’t forget to bring extra water, snacks, water shoes, hiking boots, waterproof camera, water toys, hammocks, and your printed out permit.
-A few pointers to remember is to move over for people who can drive the 14 mile road faster than you, flip-flops are not adequate hiking shoes and there is no lifeguard on duty.
+Also remember to move over for people who can drive the 14 mile road faster than you, flip-flops are not adequate hiking shoes and there is no lifeguard on duty.

 The first time I saw the clear water of Fossil Creek, I was absolutely ecstatic.
 That could have been attributed to the fact that it was over 110 out, we had been walking from lot 5 and we just wanted to cool off.
 It was amazing jumping in the water and it only took a few seconds for me to realize that it was indeed cold.

 For some, it is perfect, while others might find the water a bit chilly.
 That is why I am one of the few that actually bring a small wetsuit with me, but in my defense, I do like to use our Dive Portable Lungs Scuba Kit.
 Since I’m in the water for longer, I need a little more help with staying warm.
-The sun helps to warm you up right away when it’s the summer months.
+For the most part the sun helps to warm you up when it’s the summer months.

 We have noticed countless times that not everyone who bought a permit for your specific day shows up.
 Unfortunately this doesn’t mean you can get a permit on the spot.
-You still have to buy one, which comes available one month ahead of time.
+In short, you still have to buy one, which comes available one month ahead of time.

 To access the Fossil Creek Waterfall Trailhead, you will take interstate 17 that connects Phoenix to Flagstaff.
 From Phoenix, you will exit 287 off of interstate 17 and turn towards State Route 260.
 From here, the road is paved for about 24 miles.
 On the right side you will come across Forest Road 708, which will have a Fossil Creek Sign in front.